s-cassidy/payment-form-react/README.md

 ## To preview

+The page is available on [GitHub pages](https://s-cassidy.github.io/payment-form-react/).

-Paste this into the terminal:
+To preview locally, paste this into the terminal:
 ```
 git clone https://github.com/s-cassidy/payment-form-react.git
 cd payment-form-react